 In addition, we require all current suppliers to make positive written affirmations that (i) they do not; and (ii) their direct supply chain does not endorse enable or facilitate human trafficking or slavery within their business, and we have built this requirement into our supplier process.

 Failure by a supplier to comply with the processes described above will lead to an investigation and may result in the supplier’s contract being terminated.

 Birmingham 2022 has not highlighted and/or experienced any modern slavery issues within its supply chain to date.

 Our policies reflect our commitment to pay employees fairly and properly for their work, act with integrity and ethically in our business relationships and use best endeavours to enforce effective systems and controls across our supply chains.

 Our employees are subject to, and benefit from, a wide range of policies including, anti-slavery and human trafficking, workplace behaviour, disciplinary action, grievance and complaints, equal opportunities diversity and inclusion, and numerous other compliance policies.
 We also have a staff code of practice.
 All of our policies are subject to an equality impact assessment.

 We operate a whistleblowing policy that enables anyone to raise any concerns and to have those concerns investigated.
 We also operate an exit interview process which provides staff with another forum to raise any concerns they may have about working practices.

 We confirm the identities of all new employees and undertake employment checks to ensure they have a right to work in the United Kingdom.
-We also pay all our employees above the National Living Wage.

 As part of our ongoing commitment to understanding the risk of modern slavery and human trafficking, our Procurement staff will be receiving training in this area.